wazo-platform/wazo-bus/README.md

 ```

-Building xivo-bus
+Building wazo-bus
 -----------------

-Use the following commands to build `xivo-bus` manually.
+Use the following commands to build `wazo-bus` manually.
 The resulting packages will be in the
 parent directory.

 ```sh